godotengine/godot-docs/tutorials/rendering/gles2_gles3_differences.rst

 GIProbes
 --------

 ..
-FIXME: Removed reference to class_BakedLightmap in master/4.0 version to silence warning, but the whole page will likely end up rewritten or removed in 4.0.
+FIXME: Removed references to no longer existing classes in master/4.0 version to silence warning, but the whole page will likely end up rewritten or removed in 4.0.

-:ref:`GIProbes <class_GIProbe>` do not work in GLES2.
+GIProbes do not work in GLES2.
 Instead use Baked Lightmaps.
 For a description of how baked lightmaps work see the :ref:`Baked Lightmaps tutorial <doc_baked_lightmaps>`.

 Contact shadows
 ---------------

-The ``shadow_contact`` property of :ref:`Lights <class_Light>` is not supported in GLES2 and so does nothing.
+The ``shadow_contact`` property of lights is not supported in GLES2 and so does nothing.

 Light performance
 -----------------